-I thought this month's blog could be about “Gentles”.
-Look it up in the printed Oxford English Dictionary and the descriptive text says “A maggot, the larva of the meat-fly or bluebottle used as fishing bait”.
-Why the Oxford had this old fashioned term for maggots is beyond me.
+If you look up 'gentles' in the printed Oxford English Dictionary, the descriptive text says “A maggot, the larva of the meat-fly or bluebottle used as fishing bait."
+Why the Oxford included this old-fashioned term for maggots is beyond me.

 We all get the impression that everything in fishing is new and modern.
 Things couldn’t be further from the truth and anglers are great at reinventing tackle, tactics and baits.
 The humble maggot is no exception.

 Colonel Robert Venables wrote 'The Experienced Angler' or 'Angling Improved' in 1662, printed for Richard Marriot and sold in his shop in St Dunstan’s churchyard, Fleet Street, London.
 Venables said: